tru-ID/tru-cli/README.md

   NAME  the name of the project to create

 OPTIONS
   -h, --help                 show CLI help
-  --debug     Enables debug logging for the CLI
+  --debug                    Enables debug logging for the CLI --project-dir=project-dir  The directory that contains the 4auth.json Project configuration file

 EXAMPLE
   $ 4auth project:create